WebOrigami/docs/src/content/concepts/hello.md

     venice.jpg: "[binary data]"
 ---

 Origami lets you create websites and other things.
-The web platform provides you a way to create invidiual web pages with HTML and CSS — but those don't give you any way to define your site's overall structure.
-You could use JavaScript for that, but that could be quite complex.
+The web platform provides you a way to create invidiual web pages with HTML and CSS — but not a way to define your site's overall structure.
+You could use JavaScript for that, but that can be complex.

-Origami offers you a language to define the overall site you want.
-(If you're a JavaScript programmer, you can also combine what you know about JavaScript with Origami's concepts and library to more quickly and easily define a site's structure.)
+Origami gives you a language to define the site you want.
+(If you're a JavaScript programmer, you have the option to use Origami with JavaScript to more quickly and easily define a site's structure.)

-This page introduces the three key concepts — _trees_, _scope_, and _maps_ — that make Origami unique, as well as a template system with unique features.
-If you prefer to just dive in and try things out first, start with the [tutorial](tutorial.html).
+This page introduces the three key concepts — _trees_, _scope_, and _maps_ — that make Origami unique, along with a template system with unique features.
+If you prefer a hands-on approach, start with the [tutorial](tutorial.html).

 ## Trees

-You can view many of the things you work with — folders and files, data in data files — as _trees_.
+You can view many of the things you work with, such as folders and files or data in data files, as _trees_.

 Here is a tree with just one branch: